selectiveintellect/vic/examples.md

 This is available in the `share/examples/interrupt.vic` file.
 As you can see, the ADC is beign read using the interrupt.
 This is more efficiently implemented as checking the ADC is now done on an event-based timer instead of using a synchronous MCU loop.

+The interrupt handling is automatically simulated by the simulator, but the external stimuli like debouncing the switch and analog stimulus have to still be added by the user.

     PIC P16F690;